sinaatalay/rendercv/README.md

   email: youremail@yourdomain.com
   sections:
     this_is_a_section_title:
-      - This is a type of entry, TextEntry—just a plain string
+      - This is a type of entry, TextEntry—just a plain string.
-      - You can have as many entries as you want under a section
+      - You can have as many entries as you want under a section.
-      - RenderCV offers a variety of entry types, such as TextEntry, BulletEntry, EducationEntry, ExperienceEntry, NormalEntry, OneLineEntry, PublicationEntry
+      - RenderCV offers a variety of entry types, such as TextEntry, BulletEntry, EducationEntry, ExperienceEntry, NormalEntry, OneLineEntry, PublicationEntry.
-      - Each entry type has its own set of attributes and different looks
+      - Each entry type has its own set of attributes and different looks.
     my_education_section:
       - institution: Boğaziçi University
         area: Mechanical Engineering